AmanKrishna171/Pedestrian-Detection-With-Age-Classification-Pipeline/README.md

 ## Note
 For training the models, I have used code from [[here]](https://github.com/hasanirtiza/PedesFormer-Transformer-Networks-For-Pedestrian-Detection).
-To train the models further, clone that repository, download cityscapes dataset from [here](https://www.cityscapes-dataset.com/login/) and then use the configuration files.
-The run
+To train the models further:
+1. Cone that repository
+2. Dwnload cityscapes dataset from [here](https://www.cityscapes-dataset.com/login/)
+3. Use the configuration files
+4. Then run
 ```
 Python tools/train.py config_file_path –resume-from model_file_path
 ```
+Please check the [instructions](https://github.com/open-mmlab/mmdetection/blob/master/docs/en/get_started.md) for information

 ## References: